-The Company's consolidated financial statements have been prepared assuming the Company will continue on a going concern basis requirements throughout the fiscal year 2022.
+The Company's Consolidated Financial Statements have been prepared on the basis that the Company will continue as a going concern.
+The Company prioritized the allocation of available financial resources to meet key corporate and Black Butte Copper Project expenditure requirements throughout the fiscal year 2022.
 The Company continues to maintain the same prioritization in the fiscal year 2023.
 Additional financing will be required for continued corporate expenditures and expenditures at the Black Butte Copper Project.
 The Company's continuing operations and the underlying value and recoverability of the amounts shown for mineral property interest are entirely dependent upon the existence of economically recoverable mineral reserves at the Black Butte Copper Project, the ability of the Company to finance its operating costs, the completion of the development of the Black Butte Copper Project, obtaining and maintaining the necessary permits to mine, and on future profitable production at the Black Butte Copper Project.
 Furthermore, failure to continue as a going concern would require that the Company's assets and liabilities be restated on a liquidation basis, which would likely differ significantly from their going concern assumption carrying values.